owen9825/meetup_sync/README.md

 By saving the events with Unix time, we can embed some JavaScript on a page to easily convert the times when the page is served.

+## Future work
+* Copying across the imagery from the source website to the destination.